Human Contribution Index

 The HCI Framework

-A rubric for measuring genuine human thinking in research.
+A rubric for measuring scholarly agency in research.

 As AI-generated text becomes increasingly difficult to distinguish from human writing, a new question confronts universities, journals, and funding bodies: how much of this research reflects genuine human intellectual engagement?